FreeCAD/FreeCAD-documentation/wiki/Doxygen.md

     \ingroup BASE
     \brief Basic structures used by other FreeCAD components

-    The Base module includes most of the basic functions of FreeCAD, such as   *
+    The Base module includes most of the basic functions of FreeCAD, such as:
-    - Console services   * printing different kinds of messages to the FreeCAD report view or the terminal
+    - Console services: printing different kinds of messages to the FreeCAD report view or the terminal
-    - Python interpreter   * handles the execution of Python code in FreeCAD
+    - Python interpreter: handles the execution of Python code in FreeCAD
-    - Parameter handling   * Management, saving and restoring of user preferences settings
+    - Parameter handling: Management, saving and restoring of user preferences settings
-    - Units   * Management and conversion of different units */
+    - Units: Management and conversion of different units */
 ```